You can run Claude Code on your phone right now, iPhone or Android. The

 Do I need to keep my laptop running to use Claude Code remotely?

 With SSH or Remote Control, yes, the Claude Code process runs on your machine.
 If it sleeps or disconnects, the session dies (unless you used tmux).
-With a cloud terminal, Claude Code runs on cloud infrastructure.
-Your laptop can be off entirely.
+With Claude Code on the Web or a cloud terminal like Cosyra, Claude Code runs on cloud infrastructure and your laptop can be off entirely.
+The difference between those two: the Web tier's VMs idle out and get reclaimed, Cosyra hibernates your container and resumes it where you left off.

 [source: Hacker News, Show HN: Claude Code Remote]